Barack Obama Presidential Center: Proposals and building

 The unveiled plan incorporates the Jackson Park end of Midway Plaisance from the north (which would be readapted as a circular green space surrounding a water basin), and the entirety of the park's hockey field and adjoining parkland to the south, where the main buildings and new park landscaping are to be sited.
 As part of a wider plan to reclaim parkland and improve park safety, the project also necessitates the closure, between 60th and 67th streets, of South Cornell Drive, a 6-lane thoroughfare that runs along the western park lagoon and the park's golf course from Midway Plaisance to South Shore.
-Without improvements to other roadways that will accommodate local traffic, these closures will result in nine intersections in the area to operate over capacity causing substantial traffic delays.
-These infrastructure changes would not be paid for by the Obama Foundation, and would require government funding, expected to cost the city $175 million.
+Without improvements to other roadways to accommodate local traffic, these closures will result in nine intersections in the area to exceed vehicle capacity, causing substantial traffic delays.
+These infrastructure changes would not be paid for by the Obama Foundation, and so would likely require government funding, expected to cost the city $175 million.

 In 2024, a fourth building designed by Moody Nolan Chicago and Renauld Deandre Mitchell designated The Programs and Athletics Center broke ground on the 19.3 acre campus.
 To be called Home Court, the building is designed to include a regulation size basketball court and other athletic facilities and community meeting rooms.
-That building is sometimes locally referred to as the "Obamalisk".

 On September 10, 2025, the Obama Foundation announced that it had commissioned ten artists to create 9 site-specific works for the Center.
 The artists are Nick Cave, Nekisha Durrett, Jenny Holzer, Jules Julien, Idris Khan, Aliza Nisenbaum, Jack Pierson, Alison Saar, Kiki Smith, and Marie Watt.
 (Cave and Watt will collaborate on one work.)
 They join Lindsay Adams, Spencer Finch, Richard Hunt, Maya Lin and Julie Mehretu who had previously been commissioned to create works.

+On February 6, 2026, the Obama Foundation announced it had commissioned additional works for the center by Mark Bradford, Tyanna J. Buie, Jay Heikes, Carrie Mae Weems, and a collaboration between Sam Kirk and Dorian Sylvain.

+On April 9, 2026, the Obama Foundation announced the final group of artists it had commissioned to create works for the Center would be Njideka Akunyili Crosby, María Magdalena Campos-Pons, Jeffrey Gibson, Rashid Johnson, Hugo McCloud, Martin Puryear, Lorna Simpson, and Norman Teague.
+Thirty artists are represented in the collection, which is distributed throughout the campus.

+In May 2026, it was projected that the Presidential Center would get over 700,000 visitors each year.